GoofGarage/Win11Clean/03_POST_INSTALL_CONFIGURATION.md

   * Removing pre-installed Bloatware applications that few ever find useful _(you may wish to remove more)_
   * Improving security by having Windows Defender update more frequently, and using MAPS

-This will make Windows 11 more familiar, eliminate data collection, and a fair number of background tasks.
+This will make Windows 11 more familiar, as well as eliminate data collection and a fair number of background tasks.
-It should also reduce the initial commit charge of logging into the Explorer window manager to only about 2GB of memory, which is roughly inline with Windows 10.
+It will also reduce the initial commit charge of logging into the Explorer window manager to under 2GB of memory, which is roughly inline with Windows 10.

 ---